-The second part provides an introduction to XXth Century music and musicology, by focusing in particular on Computational Music Analysis.
+The first part provides an introduction to XXth Century music and musicology, by focusing in particular on Computational Music Analysis.

-The aim of this UE is to develop a good competence on the main scientific tools of musical acoustics, by enabling a deep understanding of musical instruments, going from physical acoustics and vibrations problems to the perception of musical sound.
-A good knowledge of some theoretical tools in acoustics (such as frequency/temporal response, Green functions, etc.) coupled with an understanding of dissipative mechanisms should provide the tools for studying the oscillation systems of musical instruments the coupling of the different elements which structure it, the control of the musical instrument by the musician, the diffusion of sound and its perception, also in a concert hall.
+The aim of this UE is to develop a good competence on the main scientific tools of musical acoustics, by enabling a deep understanding of musical instruments, going from physical acoustics and vibrations problems.
+A good knowledge of some theoretical tools in acoustics (such as frequency/temporal response, Green functions, etc.) coupled with an understanding of dissipative mechanisms should provide the tools for studying the oscillation systems of musical instruments the coupling of the different elements which structure it, the control of the musical instrument by the musician, the diffusion of sound in a concert hall.

 MUSICAL SIGNAL PROCESSING Roland Badeau 6 ects